 Private student loans are a type of education financing that’s available through private lenders.
 Online lenders, banks, credit unions and even colleges and universities themselves may offer private student loans.

 With a private student loan, the lender will almost always check your credit as part of the application review process.
 When you have bad credit, securing a private student loan may be a challenge.
-Bad credit can also impact the interest rate and loan terms a lender offers you — potentially making it more expensive to borrow money if you qualify for financing.
+Bad credit can also impact the interest rate and loan terms a lender offers you — potentially making it more expensive to borrow money even if you qualify for financing.

 Many private student loan lenders will require you to have a minimum score in the mid- to high 600s to qualify for financing.
 However, the lender may allow you to apply for a private student loan with a co-signer if you are worried that you won’t be eligible on your own.
 Just keep in mind that co-signing for student loans comes with its own drawbacks, such as the risk of credit score damage for your loved one.